-Caitlyn Holt was still in high school when she fell in love with the Wilson College of Textiles at NC State University.
+Caitlyn Holt was still in high school when she fell in love with the College of Textiles at NC State University.
 A scholarship offer “sealed the deal,” paving the way for Holt to come to her dream school, study abroad and make connections that would jumpstart her career.

 “Without my scholarship, I really don’t know that I would be where I am today,” said Holt, now a product development manager in International Textile Group’s Cone Denim division.

 Holt was awarded the Burlington Scholarship, which heavily influenced her time at NC State.
-The Greensboro native earned two degrees from the Wilson College of Textiles — a bachelor’s in fashion and textile management in 2012 and a master’s in textiles in 2013.
+The Greensboro native earned two degrees from the College of Textiles — a bachelor’s in fashion and textile management in 2012 and a master’s in textiles in 2013.

 As a student, Holt wrote thank-you notes to her scholarship donor, which happened to be International Textile Group.
 Those early interactions allowed her to build beneficial relationships within the company.

-“The Wilson College of Textiles has a scholarship dinner where donors can come and actually have dinner with their scholarship recipient.
+“The College of Textiles has a scholarship dinner where donors can come and actually have dinner with their scholarship recipient.
 One year, they sent the guy who works across the hall from me now,” she said.
 “We still talk about that.
 It’s just a fun, full-circle kind of moment.”

 During her sophomore year, Holt took a study abroad trip to Hong Kong.
 She reached out to International Textile Group to see if she could visit the company’s office there.
 The company obliged.